Teachers & lecturers

 You are welcome to self-direct your student group visit to the Sainsbury Centre.
 Entry is free to the permanent collection.
 UEA and NUA students access all our exhibitions for free.

 Don’t forget our Sculpture Park which includes works by Henry Moore, Antony Gormley, Elisabeth Frink and Lynn Chadwick and provides an opportunity for exploring art outdoors set amongst the landscape and architecture of the University.
-Ask at the main gallery reception for a Sculpture Park trail map.
+Ask at the main gallery reception for a Sculpture Park trail map or download it here.

 We run free, artist-led INSET events for teachers and develop bespoke training sessions for your school.
 Whether for a single department, school wide or for an academy cluster, get in touch to discuss options around holding INSET training at the Sainsbury Centre.